aklomp/atmega328p-timeswitch/README.md

 circuitry.
 Further power can be saved by running the chip from a low voltage source, which can be as low as 2V.

+Measured power usage is 28µA @ 5V, and 24µA @ 3.3V.

 The goal was to make a simple "alarm clock" that can turn on a power-hungry ESP8266 board every 15 minutes so that it can take temperature measurements and send them over WiFi, then turning it off again.
 The ESP8266 is not exactly a